chef-boneyard/chef-web-docs-2016/includes_resources_common/includes_resources_common_notifications_timers.rst

    * - ``:delayed``
      - Use to specify that a notification should be queued up and then executed at the very end of a |chef client| run.
    * - ``:immediately``
-     - Use to specify that a notification should be run immediately.
+     - Use to specify that a notification should be run immediately, per resource notified.